8 Most Expensive Neighborhoods in Portland: Discover Rose City Luxury

 Located southwest of downtown Portland, the Portland Heights community is an established neighborhood with historical roots dating back to the 19th century.
 Established in the late 1800s, Portland Heights was one of the first neighborhoods in Portland to receive cable cars, connecting the southwestern hills to downtown.
 Today, Portland Heights still acts as a connecting point between downtown and the techie Westside region.

 Nestled in the southwestern hills, Portland Heights is a picturesque neighborhood with tree-lined streets, winding roads, and a blend of stately, historic homes and quaint Portland cottages.
 Portland Heights is home to some of the area's most stunning properties.
 Many homes are situated on the hill, overlooking Portland and Mt.
 Hood.
 Prospective homeowners will find many single-family homes in various architectural styles, including Queen Anne, Craftsman, English cottage, Colonial, and Traditional.
 The lower end of the district also boasts charming condos and townhouses.
 Portland Heights residents can also buy vacant land and build their dream home overlooking the city below.
-Home prices in this neighborhood typically range from $800,000 to over $5 million.
+Home sellers working with the top real estate agents in Portland can receive anywhere from $800,000 to over $5 million for homes in Portland Heights.

 One of the biggest draws of Portland Heights is its abundance of parks and natural green spaces.
 Portland Heights Park and Marquam Nature Park are two Portland parks in the area.